opensearch-project/project-website/_community_members/kumargu.md

 permalink: '/community/members/kumar.html'
 ---

-**Gulshan** is a Software Development Engineer working on OpenSearch at Amazon Web Services, primarily focused on security features in OpenSearch.
+**Gulshan** is a Software Development Engineer working on OpenSearch at AWS, primarily focused on security features in OpenSearch.